Japan GP: Nico Rosberg rises above 'bunnygate' to go fastest

 "It's been a case of finding my way today," he said on the F1 website.
 "However, on the soft tire we showed strong one-lap pace, the balance felt good and the track was really exciting to drive."

-Hamilton was more upbeat after the disappointment at Sepang.
+Hamilton was more upbeat after his disappointment at Sepang.

 "It's been a really good day with no problems on the car which is great," he said.
 "It's great to be here in Japan and I'm excited to get out on track again for qualifying tomorrow."